New Mexico House Passes Universal Child Care Bill, Sends SB 241 Back to Senate

 “It creates predictability for families, providers, and the state, enabling long-term planning, enhanced child care quality, and improving the development of participating children,” said Rep. Doreen Gallegos (D-Las Cruces), who sponsored the bill in the House.

-The lawmaker shared on her Facebook page a post by NM House Democrats announcing the passage of the bill.
+The lawmaker shared on her Facebook page a post by NM House Democrats announcing the bill’s passage.

 Funding concerns